xdzorc/xdzorc.github.io/_posts/2020-04-05-here_is_my_story.markdown

 ---

  Where do I start?
-I suppose everyone join Flatiron online software engineering program has a story behind it.
+I suppose everyone joining Flatiron online software engineering program has a story behind it.

 Here is my version.
 I finished my Ph.D degree in chemical engineering  from University of Pittsbrugh back in 2012, and two years post-doc research following that.
 Unfortunely, the more I strived academically, the more lost I felt about my future and life in general.
 All of sudden, I was 31 years old.
 Time to change career to areas  I would enjoy?
 It really required considerable amount of courage and devotion.
 Right then and there, I had two choices, one was becoming a programmer, the other starting my own business.
 I chose the latter, started recyling post-industrial plastic and exporting to China.
 In the end, my ambition cost almost 5 years of my life.
 However, I tried something I always wanted, and surrended to the reality that I didn't have the skill set for a successful business.